azure-location

 Gaming lighting has come a long way, evolving from pure decoration into full-on immersion.
 But real comfort doesn’t come from adding more lights or brighter colors.
 It comes from smarter lighting, designed not just to look good, but to feel right over time.

-RGB strips and ambient effects help set the mood, but they don’t protect your eyes or support focus during longer sessions.
-That’s where monitor light bars come in, especially all-in-one designs like ScreenBar Halo 2.
+RGB strips and ambient effects help to set the mood, but they don’t protect your eyes or support focus during longer sessions.
+That’s where monitor light bars come in, especially all-in-one designs like the ScreenBar Halo 2.
 With both front and back lighting built in, and optical engineering focused on comfort, Halo 2 fills the gap that most gaming setups still overlook.

 Late-Night Gaming Lighting